 The elderly have a higher risk of dehydration as the brain changes with age and isn’t as sensitive to the sensation of thirst anymore.

-Also, it becomes more challenging to stay hydrated because of the changes they experience in their golden years.
-These changes include the following:
+Also, it becomes more challenging to stay hydrated because of the changes they experience in their golden years, such as the following:

 - Joint pain may discourage them from making trips to the kitchen.

 - Macular degeneration or cataracts can influence a decision between drinking more fluids or risking a trip and fall.